Shopify/react-native-skia/docs/docs/animations/overview.md

 This value is a value that updates on every display frame on the device.
 It can be used to derive values and drive animations.

-The animation value will be updated with the number of seconds elapsed since it was started.
+The animation value will be updated with the number of milliseconds elapsed since it was started.

 ## Animation